A hope for high productivity

 Settle in to work some long hours

 Civilization cannot drop this unfortunate productivity habit.
-The science behind this myth will help you dismantle any manager that wants to measure your performance by using evidence of a long work day. highlights results of a study where workers were put to the “how many productive hours worked” test.
+The science behind this myth will help you dismantle any manager that wants to measure your performance by using evidence of a long work day.
+The Economist highlights results of a study where workers were put to the “how many productive hours worked” test.
 The results show that employees who work “below 49 weekly hours, variations in output are proportional to variations in hours.
 But when people worked more than about 50 hours, output rose at a decreasing rate.
 In other words, output per hour started to fall.”

 Percavel also found a reduced work day doesn’t necessarily equal a productive output.
 When hours were reduced, and the work day was shorter, productivity was higher.
 If the workday was made shorter, and productivity was not initially high, there was a decrease in output.
 Finding the right balance is key to productivity, which means you need to understand your rhythm.